 Is BPA-Free More Expensive?

-In most cases, yes—BPA-free alternatives tend to cost more than their BPA-containing counterparts.
-Glass and stainless steel products, for example, often come with a higher upfront price tag, but they also last longer.
+In most cases, yes, BPA-free alternatives tend to cost more than their BPA-containing counterparts.
+For example, glass and stainless steel products often come with a higher upfront price tag, but they also tend to last longer.
 Conversely, safer plastics like polypropylene or Tritan™ can be pricier than regular polycarbonate plastic but offer a middle ground for those who still want lightweight, durable options.

-At the end of the day, choosing BPA-free is a step in the right direction, but avoiding plastic altogether is the best bet when it comes to health and sustainability.
-If you’re investing in reusable containers, prioritizing materials like glass and stainless steel can be worth it—not just for your health but also for the planet.
+Choosing BPA-free products is a step in the right direction, but avoiding plastic altogether is the best option when it comes to both health and sustainability.
+If you’re investing in reusable containers, prioritizing materials like glass and stainless steel can be worthwhile not just for your health but also for the planet.

 How to Identify BPA-Free Products